erskinedesign/ed.gridpak/templates/grids/downloads/README.md

 ## Contributing

-This is a beta, not finished the finished aticle and we plan to add many features over the coming weeks and months.
+This is a beta, not finished the finished article and we plan to add many features over the coming weeks and months.
 We would very much like your input, so please get in touch with any suggestions or comments.

 We have a [Trello board](https://trello.com/board/gridpak/4ec2949a6f575b8735025392) set up where you can vote on features we are choosing to develop or just